The Research Group led by Christopher Gorski in Environmental Engineering at the Pennsylvania State University.

 Specific projects were are currently working on include:

-Dr. Gorski's CV is available here.
+Christopher Gorski is an Associate Professor of Civil and Environmental Engineering and an affiliate of the Institute of Energy and the Environment (IEE) and the Materials Research Institute (MRI).
+His research CV is available here.
 A complete list of the group's publications is also avaiable on Google Scholar.
 If you are interested in joining our group or collaborating, please email Dr. Gorski.

-Chris has been at Penn State since 2012.
+Christopher Gorski has been at Penn State since 2012.
 Before that, he was a post-doc at Eawag in Switzerland (2010 - 2012) and a PhD student at the University of Iowa (2005 -2009).

 Vineeth joined the group in the Fall of 2018.
 He is working on intercalation materials used for desalination and selective ion separations.